margrietpalm/040code.github.io/content/posts/2020-05-25-scaling-selfhosted-action-runners/index.md

 ### Configure the GitHub App part 2

-Go back to your GitHub app and activate the webhook, and provide the endpoint and secret.
-Don't forget to save the changes.
+Go back to your GitHub app and activate the webhook, and provide the endpoint and secret. **Don't forget to save the changes**.
 Now you can subscribe for events.
-Go to the section _permissions and events_, grant permission permission on repo as follow, check your terraform output for the values. (`terraform output -json webhook`).
+Go to the section _permissions and events_, grant permission permission on repo as follow, check your terraform output for the values. (`terraform output -json webhook`):

 1. Administration (read, write) - required to register runner.
 2. Repository permissions Checks (read) - required to get check run events

-Scroll al the way to the bottom and check the box to subscribe to the check event.
+Scroll all the way to the bottom and check the box to subscribe to the check event.

 ![github-app2](github-app2.png 'Permissions and events.')